John Constable Lee

-John Constable Lee (1643 – 1673), the Oxford educated eldest son of London merchant and Virginia planter Richard Lee I accompanied his father on several of his voyages between London and its Virginia colony, as well as became a planter and official in Westmoreland County, including a term in the House of Burgesses shortly before his death.
+John Constable Lee (1643 – 1673) was the eldest son of Lee family progenitor Richard Lee I.

+Educated at the University of Oxford, he accompanied his father on several voyages between London and the Virginia colony, becoming a planter and official in Westmoreland County.
+He served a term in the House of Burgesses shortly before his death.

 Early and family life

 Named after his paternal grandfather or uncle, John Lee was born near Tindall's Creek on the north side of the York River shortly after his newly married parents moved away from the Virginia colony's capital at Jamestown, and as an infant escaped with them from a major Native American raid in 1644 that killed many English settlers and their native allies.
 He grew up at his father's various newly established plantations in Virginia, then sailed to England to study at Oxford University in preparation to becoming a physician.